MK-nn/code_clone_detector/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/MK-nn/code_clone_detector.
+If you'd like to contribute to this project, check out our [guide to contributing](https://github.com/MK-nn/code_clone_detector/blob/master/GUIDE_TO_CONTRIBUTING.md) for more information.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/MK-nn/code_clone_detector/blob/master/CODE_OF_CONDUCT.md).

 ## License